esai256/cordova-plugin-privacyscreen/README.md

 PrivacyScreenPlugin
 ==================

+**NOTE:** This fork removes the android functionality.

-Both iOS (as of iOS 7) and Android have app switchers that display a screenshot of your app.
+iOS (as of iOS 7) has an app switcher that displays a screenshot of your app.

 This is a lovely feature for most apps, but if your app displays sensitive information this is a possible privacy risk.

 This plugin flags your app so that it doesn't show your users' sensitive data in the task switcher.

-Other than the fork source it only sets the [FLAG_SECURE](http://developer.android.com/reference/android/view/WindowManager.LayoutParams.html#FLAG_SECURE) flag in Android, while the app is in the background, so that screenshots are still possible.

 On iOS this plugin will try to show your splashscreen in the app switcher.
 It will search for splashscreens prefixed by `Default` or the value of the key `UILaunchImageFile` in your .plist file.
 If it fails to find a splashscreen for a specific device or orientation (portrait or landscape), a black screen is shown instead.